 Being there with other people who are also suffering from the same issues could help them all learn to flourish and improve their quality of life.
 This would, of course, be done with their consent, and their freedoms wouldn’t be infringed on if they agreed to undertake this form of treatment.
 I honestly think this might be something worth studying and applying in the UK.
 What are your thoughts on a dormitory-style treatment for hikikomori and extreme socialising issues?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of hikikomori like behaviours in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,